pkgw/website-netlify-experiment/content/about-me/index.md

 I’ve always been interested in computers and scientific communication, and I’m particular keen to explore the intersection between the two.
-The [WorldWide Telescope](http://worldwidetelescope.org/) is a first-class example of how the graphics technologies developed for the Web can make it easy for researchers to develop beautiful, bespoke visualizations.
+The [AAS WorldWide Telescope](http://worldwidetelescope.org/) is a first-class example of how the graphics technologies developed for the Web can make it easy for researchers to develop beautiful, bespoke visualizations.
 I
 {{ulink(path="2013/09/slides-for-scientific-talks-in-html/", text="write my talks in HTML")}} which